Skip to Content (press ENTER)

 Knowledge Gap Area of Exploration

-Poor understanding of neurobiological mechanisms underlying consciousness/DoC Connectomics / Circuit mapping
+Understanding of neurobiological mechanisms underlying consciousness/DoC Connectomics / Circuit mapping

-Patient classification Phenotyping / Endotyping
+Injury classification Phenotyping / Endotyping

 Long-term outcome Trajectory modeling

-Lack of biomarkers Validation of diagnostic, prognostic, response biomarkers
+Neuroimaging and blood-based biomarkers Validation of diagnostic, prognostic, response biomarkers

 Prognostication Modeling, large datasets, machine learning